migueltyo/powerbi-adventureworks-report/README.md

 - Building star- and snowflake schema models and writing DAX measures.
 - Designing interactive visuals (maps, drill-though line charts, bookmarks).

+## How to explore the project
+Just download the file "AdventureWorks Report.pbix" and open it with PowerBI Desktop.
+Downloading the raw data files is optional.

 ## Contact
-migueltyp@proton.me
+* migueltyo@proton.me
-linkedin.com/in/miguelazevedo6/
+* linkedin.com/in/miguelazevedo6/
-_Feel free to reach out with any questions :)_
+* _Feel free to reach out with any questions :)_